Francode77/sentinel-stats-ndvi/README.md

 External scripts, classes and functions are located in the `scripts` folder

-Outputs from UTM conversion are saved in the `data/processed` folder
+Outputs from UTM conversion will be saved in the `data/processed` folder

+Sentinel requests for specific fields will be saved in the `data/sentinel2/fields`folder

-Outputs from the violin-charts are saved in the `data/export` folder
+Outputs from the violin-charts will be saved in the `data/export` folder

 # Method